A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Evidence to provide

-Share in few key words the experience of the Board members related to the target population of the provider.
-If the board has a board composition policy or targets, share that as well.
+Share in few key words the experience of the Board members related to the target clients of the provider.
 If the board has a board composition policy or targets related to board member experience, share that as well.

 2.A.1.3 At least 20% of board members are women.

 Only a truly diversified leadership structure can begin to address existing inequities at a systemic level.
-Women’s representation at the strategic level is key to ensure the voice and empowerment of women from the leadership to the clients.
-The indicator requests that at a minimum, one woman for small Boards, and at least 20% of board members in larger board should be women.
+Women’s representation at the strategic level is key to ensure that the provider take the voice and preferences of female clients seriously and strives at the empowerment of women regardless of being clients or managers/employees.
+The indicator requests that at a minimum, one pro-active woman for small boards, and at least 20% of board members in larger boards should be pro-active women who bring in the ‘gender lens’ into all strategic discussions and decision-making.

 Scoring guidance

-The score is ‘Yes’ if at least 20% of board members are women, or if in a small board of 5 or less members, at least one woman is a member.
+1. At least 20% of board members are women, or if in a small board of 5 or less members, at least one woman is a member, and

 Sources of information